LuxLang/lux/README.md

 ### Where do I learn Lux?

-The main resource is the book: https://luxlang.gitbooks.io/the-lux-programming-language/content/
+The main resource is [the book](documentation/book/the_lux_programming_language/index.md).

 It will always be up-to-date with the latest stable version of the language.

-Also, you can check out the documentation for the currently available modules: https://luxlang.github.io/lux/
+Also, you can check out [the documentation for the currently available modules](documentation/library/standard/jvm.md).

 ### How can I contribute?